• Recipes

 Make sure to check on them after 20 minutes, as different varieties of bananas take different amounts of time.
 Once they are soft enough, allow the bananas to cool before eating or storing them for future use.

 Be aware that over-ripening can occur if you leave the bananas in for too long; this will cause them to turn brown and mushy, making them less desirable as a snack.
-The good news, this is an amazing technique to prepare bananas for making banana bread, muffins, and other baked goods.
+The good news is that this is an amazing technique to prepare bananas for making banana bread, muffins, and other baked goods.

 Ripen Bananas In A Dehydrator